- Find a Trail

-Stretching about 7.5 miles, this is the trail’s longest and southernmost section.
+Stretching about 7.5 miles, this southernmost section of trail continues along the creekside through even more of the city's parks.
 It begins in Jack White Park on the north side of I-35 and winds south through Pletz County Park, Martin Luther King Park, Comanche Park, and South Side Lions Park, offering the traveler many amenities and picturesque views of the forest and creek.

-Parking is limited on the Huebner (north) end of the trail with only a few on-street spaces available nearby.
-Parking is available at the south end of the trail near the Voelcker homestead (1021 Voelcker Lane) in Phil Hardberger Park, as well as within Walker Ranch Historic Landmark Park (12603 West Avenue).
+The north end of the trail in Eisenhower Park offers parking (19399 NW Military Highway).
+Parking is available further south on the trail near the Voelcker homestead (1021 Voelcker Lane) in Phil Hardberger Park, as well as within Walker Ranch Historic Landmark Park (12603 West Avenue).